Click here for the home page

 The government allowed trade with the outside world to continue, but followed a mercantilistic policy; strict rules were imposed to regulate commerce, especially concerning where the merchants could go.
 Merchants going to and from Japan, for instance, could only bring Japanese goods to the port of Ningbo.
 Likewise, trade with the Philippines had to be conducted through the port of Fuzhou, and trade with Indonesia had to be conducted through Guangzhou (Canton).
 From this time onward, we also hear reports of Japanese pirates raiding China's coast.
 Some of the raiders were indeed Japanese, but it appears that most were really Chinese merchants, who had turned to a life of crime because they could no longer trade legally.
 Most remarkable is the fact that China did not try to drive off these pirates with its first class navy; instead, the response was to extend the Grand Canal from the Yellow River to Beijing so that Chinese ships would not have to go out to sea at all.
 Meanwhile, the aggressive Europeans exploded outward.
 It is difficult to exaggerate the magnitude of the consequences for both civilizations and the human race.

 For size and majesty the Chinese empire had no rival in the fifteenth century.
 With more than a hundred million orderly souls, a bureaucracy of indestructible traditions, and a history going back 4,000 years, this was a fact.
 It was also an attitude; the Ming emperor recognized all other states either as tributary or rebellious members of a world dominion bestowed on him by Heaven.
 This attitude was not unreasonable so far as east Asians were concerned; Korea and Vietnam had been under Chinese rule in the past and the kings of both still paid tribute, in order to be recognized as legitimate rulers by the Chinese emperor as well as by their own people.
 Indeed, among China's neighbors only Japan felt it had a national identity of its own; the rest accepted China as the political center of the world and the sole legitimate source of authority.
-This attitude, however, kept China from keeping up with the rest of the world; the rest of this chapter will how China lost face when Europe pulled ahead in technology.
+This attitude, however, kept China from keeping up with the rest of the world; the rest of this chapter will show how China lost face when Europe pulled ahead in technology.

 However, the first embarrassment the Ming emperors suffered came from an older, more primitive enemy -- the Mongols.
 In 1449 the Mongols launched a three-pronged raid that broke through the Great Wall and threatened Datong, the capital of Shanxi Province.
 Zhengtong, the sixth Ming emperor, personally led the army out of Beijing to stop this menace; before leaving, though, he prudently installed his brother Zhu Qiyu as the Jingtai emperor, to rule in case he didn't come back.
 This whole campaign was the idea of a eunuch named Wang Zhen, and he gave bad advice constantly while they were out of town, until the Chinese army was so disorganized that it was surrounded by an advance force of the smaller Mongol army and wiped out almost to a man.
 Among the few survivors was the emperor, who was captured.
 At first the Mongols tried to extort a ransom for the emperor; then they released him when they realized the Chinese government was not going to pay.
 Still, when Zhengtong returned to Beijing, his brother was not happy to see him, and put him under house arrest in the southern palace of the Forbidden City.
 That allowed Jingtai to rule as the official emperor until 1457, when Zhengtong ousted him in a palace coup and resumed his own reign.
 Meanwhile the Mongols did not give the Ming emperors any more trouble, but the shock of that defeat caused the government to pull back from Yong Le's superbly defensible frontiers in the northeast, to a much shorter line just in front of the Great Wall.
 One consequence of this move was that the Jurchen tribes in Manchuria now regained their independence; make a note of them!